ICNHodler/docs/Rocketchat-AMA-Archive.md

 *Answered June 19th 2018*

 # Q11
-What are iconomi’s targets for number of users for end of q2, q3 and q4?
+What are iconomi's targets for number of users for end of q2, q3 and q4?
 *Asked by @stephen*

 > We are not disclosing internal targets at this time, especially not short-term targets, which can change very quickly.